I will find it difficult to drop off/pick up from school at the expected time, what can I do?

 What happens at playtime?

 - We are fortunate to be able to offer a range of play options at playtime to meet the differing needs of all our children.
-There are rotas for the use of climbing frame, football, netball games.
+There are rotas for the use of our climbing equipment and team games.

 - We use the field and woods whenever possible- weather conditions permitting.
 Children have adventures in the woods, play in the pagoda and use the front field.
 Children do not access the back field during break times.

-- At lunchtime break children have an option of using a range of Huff and Puff equipment.
-Huff and Puff equipments includes, small balls, bats, hoops, balancing toys all designed to make the children huff and puff through active play.
+- Huff and Puff equipment is available for the children to use during each playtime.
+The Huff and Puff equipment includes, small balls, bats, hoops, balancing toys all designed to make the children huff and puff through active play.

-- We occasionally have ‘playtime crazes’ when we encourage as many children as possible to have a go at the same activity, for example skipping, clapping games, hopscotch.
+- We occasionally have ‘playtime crazes’ when we encourage as many children as possible to have a go at the same activity, for example skipping, clapping games and hopscotch.

 - The whistle blows at the end of break.
 Children stand still on the first whistle and walk into their class line on the second whistle ready to go back into school.